W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

 Why You Need Tax Forms for Contract Workers

-When processing payroll for contractors, you’re not required to withhold or pay taxes such as FICA.
-However, gathering, tracking, and reporting their earnings on the appropriate payroll form is vital because the IRS requires them to pay taxes on their own.
+When processing payroll for contractors, you’re not required to withhold or pay taxes, such as FICA.
+However, gathering, tracking, and reporting their earnings on the appropriate payroll form is vital because the IRS requires contractors to pay taxes on their own.

 Although you’re not responsible for making sure your contract workers pay taxes, you do have the burden of ensuring they receive accurate earnings information by Jan.
 31 of the following year to comply; otherwise, you can be penalized.